 Net Price: $15,097

-The SUNY Oneonta, a public college in scenic upstate New York, is a tight-knit academic community that embraces individuality and independent thinking.
+SUNY Oneonta is a public college in scenic upstate New York.
+It’s a tight-knit academic community that embraces individuality and independent thinking.
 A secularist student would feel comfortable at SUNY Oneonta due to its progressive philosophies and largely non-religious student body.
-This college is one of the many schools establishing a Secular Student Society, an engaged organization of humanists, secularists, agnostics, atheists, and other students who don’t associate with an organized religion.
+This college is one of the many schools establishing a Secular Student Society, an engaged organization of:

 #3 – Amherst College